Scout Association of Malta: Origins of Scouting in Gozo

 Introduction: The Scout Movement in Gozo owes its beginning to Mr Carmelo Joseph Flores, a Maltese teacher at the Secondary School in Gozo.
 The first Scout Troop, known as The Gozo Secondary School Troop (No. 16), was established on 1 November 1916 and it was registered on 24 November 1916.
 The Troop, with Mr Flores as Scoutmaster, was recognised officially by the Scout Association of Malta on 26 December 1916.
 On the day of registration, the Troop consisted of 19 Scouts, but a year later, the number had increased to about 27.
 One of the first problems which the Troop had to face, was that of having a place where to hold its meetings.
 Through the intervention of W.C.
 Millard, Gozo Secretary for the Government, the Scouts were allocated a Government property at Triq Żenqa in the Citadel.
 Since 1890, this building had housed the archives of the Gozo Law Courts but it was then refurbished so that it could be used by the Scouts.

 This early experience of Scouting in Gozo is followed by a period during which there is no evidence of any form of Scouting activity on the island.
 The movement became popular again in the 1930s, when several Boy Scout Groups cropped up in Gozo namely Victoria, Lyceum, Għarb, Għasri, Żebbuġ, Xagħra, Xewkija, Għajnsielem and Nadur.
 A census on the number of Scouts in Malta, held in 1938, shows that in Gozo there were 359 Scouts in all: Għajnsielem 38, Għarb 37, Għasri 31, Lyceum 27, Nadur 68, Victoria 47, Xewkija 25, Xagħra 21 and Żebbuġ 15.
 At the time the Scouts used to meet in a building close to the chapel known as San Ġakbu in Main Square, nowadays known as Independence Square.
 When, World War II broke out, membership dwindled.
 However, during the war, the Victoria Scouts played a part in the ‘war effort’.
 The Scouts were used as messengers to give air raid alarms between police stations and churches.

 When the war ended, the few members that had survived the war used to meet in Casa Bondì in the Citadel.
 In 1948, the Victoria Scout Group was amalgamated with the Salesian Scout Group of the Don Bosco Oratory.
 However, due to the numerous activities organised at the Oratory, the interest in the Scout Group waned gradually and this was dissolved in 1964.
 During the 1950s, the Lyceum Scout Troop was formed again.
-However its existence was shortlived.
+However its existence was short-lived.
 During the same period, other Troops were formed at Sannat, the Victoria Primary School, Għajnsielem, Nadur and the Xagħra Catholic Action Movement.
 These too functioned for only a short while.

 The Victoria Scout Group: The Victoria Scout Group, as it is known today, was officially inaugurated on 13 July 1963.
 The first Group Scout Leader (GSL) was Mr. Joseph G. Grech, known as ‘Skip’ and the chaplain of the group was Fr Albert Curmi.